vestbroyek/arduino_modbus/README.md

 successfully, both with a subnet mask of 255.255.255.0, meaning I can assign the Arduino any IP address in the third octet, e.g. 192.168.1.177 or 192.168.1.100.

 ## Additional libraries
 The ModbusServer uses Modbus.h and ModbusIP.h - these are files I downloaded from the internet as opposed to the standard ArduinoModbus library.
-I have them at `/Users/maurits/Documents/Arduino/libraries/`, see `c_cpp_properties.json`.
+I have them at `/Users/maurits/Documents/Arduino/libraries/`, (see `c_cpp_properties.json`), which is the default location that Arduino uses when installing libraries is `/Users/maurits/Documents/Arduino/libraries`